 General program information

-Last updated: February 2025
+Last updated: April 12, 2025

-Where are you programs held?
+Where are your programs held?

 How much does this cost?

-All Splash Chicago programs are completely free to attend.
+All Splash!
+Chicago programs are completely free to attend.

 Droplet!